dwarning/VA-Models/README.md

 Xyce -plugin ekv26.so mosamp2.cir
 ```

-The results are written into ASCII file and can plotted with gnuplot:
+The results are written into ASCII file and can plotted with gnuplot in persist mode:
 ``` shell
 gnuplot -p mosamp2.plt
 ```